guettli/github-travis-bumpversion-pypi/README.rst

 #. bumpversion
 #.
 Upload to pypi

+The first step gets done by you, the next steps are automated :-)

 Terms:

 * **Keepass**: This is my tool to store secrets.
 Of course you can use any other tool